 - a.
 The PBV development will be located in a HUD-designated Enterprise Zone, Economic Community or Renewal Community. - b.
 The concentration of assisted units will be or has decreased as a result of public housing demolition. - c.
 The neighborhood is undergoing significant revitalization. - d.
 State, local, or federal dollars have been invested in the area that has assisted in the achievement of the statutory requirement. - e.
 New market rate units are being developed that will positively impact the poverty rate in the area. - f.
 There has been an overall decline in the poverty rate within the last five years. - g.
-There are meaningful opportunities for educational and economic advancement. - h.
-The level of affordable housing units within a jurisdiction the SCHA administers due to the lack of housing availability for the Housing Choice Voucher program will increase. - 2.
+There are meaningful opportunities for educational and economic advancement. - 1.
 Requirements For Selecting Existing and Rehabilitated Housing